miroslavpopovic/auth-microservice-sample-dotnet6/README.md

 An ASP.NET Core application which demonstrates several different ways of using access tokens to access protected resources (APIs).

-### AureliaClient
+### JavaScriptBffClient

-*TODO: Create this project to use BFF*

-A combination of ASP.NET Core backend and Aurelia frontend app demonstrating usage of [`oidc-client`](https://github.com/IdentityModel/oidc-client-js).
-Note that this approach is not recommended.
-For alternatives, check the latest "best current practice" on [OAuth 2.0 for Browser-Based Apps](https://datatracker.ietf.org/doc/draft-ietf-oauth-browser-based-apps/?include_text=1).
+A combination of ASP.NET Core backend and JavaScript frontend app demonstrating usage of [BFF Security Framework](https://docs.duendesoftware.com/identityserver/v5/bff/).
+Note that this approach is [recommended for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps).
+Another approach would be to do all the security interactions on client-side code, which ends in more complex JavaScript and considerably higher attach surface.
+It is discouraged for applications dealing with sensitive data.
+Read more about it in [Duende IdentityServer documentation](https://docs.duendesoftware.com/identityserver/v5/quickstarts/js_clients/).

 ### WpfClient